LucaCanali/sparkMeasure/README.md

   - How can I save/sink the collected metrics?
      - You can print metrics data and reports to standard output or save them to files, using a locally mounted filesystem or a Hadoop compliant filesystem (including HDFS).
-     Additionally, you can sink metrics to external systems (such as Prometheus).
+     Additionally, you can sink metrics to external systems (such as Prometheus Pushgateway).
-     The Flight Recorder mode can sink to InfluxDB and Apache Kafka.
+     The Flight Recorder mode can sink to InfluxDB, Apache Kafka or Prometheus Pushgateway.

   - How can I process metrics data?
      - You can use Spark to read the saved metrics data and perform further post-processing and analysis.